Gabriela Stacherová

-Gabriela Stacherová (born 4 February 1980 in Zvolen) is a Slovak slalom canoeist who competed at the international level from 1995 to 2010.
+Gabriela Stacherová (born 4 February 1980 in Zvolen) is a Slovak slalom canoeist who competed at the international level from 1995 to 2010, specializing in the K1 event.

 She won a silver medal in the K1 team event at the 2009 ICF Canoe Slalom World Championships in La Seu d'Urgell.
 At the European Championships she won a total of 7 medals in the K1 team event (2 golds, 4 assists and 1 bronze).

-Stacherová also competed in two Summer Olympics, earning her best finish of tenth in the K1 event in Athens in 2004.
+Stacherová competed in two Summer Olympics.
+She finished 11th on her debut in the K1 event at the 2000 Summer Olympics in Sydney.
+Four years later at the 2004 Summer Olympics in Athens, she finished 10th in the K1 event.

+Stacherová recorded 6 World Cup podiums during her career, including her only victory in Bratislava in 2003.